 Currently, there are no undeveloped parcels in the Dunnigan Drive area, with Storage Post, Manhattan Beer and Raymour & Flanigan located there.
-Raymour & Flanagan now occupies the D-4 site on the Inventory Map, with subtenant Par Pharmaceutical, taking over (30 Dunnigan Drive), which includes some currently unoccupied rental space previously occupied by Dress Barn and Xerox.subtenant Par Pharmaceutical.
-Raymour & Flanigan also occupies the previously undeveloped D-5 site that now houses its recycling center (50 Dunnigan Drive, which handles company waste like cardboard and foam with state-of-the-art sustainable practices) and its truck maintenance facility (60 Dunnigan Drive, which also uses sustainable practices such as heating the facility with waste oil).
-Storage Post, which is located at D-1 on the Inventory Map, (2 and 4 Dunnigan Drive), expanded its operations in 2016 by adding a new building on the site.
+Raymour & Flanagan occupies the D-4 site on the Map (30 Dunnigan Drive), which includes some currently unoccupied rental space previously occupied by subtenant Par Pharmaceutical.
+Raymour & Flanigan also occupies the D-5 site that houses its recycling center (50 Dunnigan Drive, which handles company waste like cardboard and foam with state-of-the-art sustainable practices) and its truck maintenance facility (60 Dunnigan Drive, which also uses sustainable practices such as heating the facility with waste oil).
+Storage Post, which is located at D-1 on the Map (2 and 4 Dunnigan Drive), expanded its operations in 2016 by adding a new building on the site.